How to Outline a Complete Book Series

 • The climax occurs during the final moments of the Hunger Games when Katniss and Peeta threaten a double suicide, challenging the Capitol's authority and forcing them to declare two winners instead of one.

-• Over the course Book 1, how does the protagonist develop to reach the end?
+• Over the course Book 1, how does the protagonist grow and change by the end?

 Something else to consider is how each book’s plot will bleed into the next book’s plot.
 Writers often accomplish this with cliffhangers.
 These are a great way to entice readers to gear up for the next installment, though it’s important that any cliffhangers occur after the individual book’s resolution comes to an end.